davidcjw/ippt-calculator/README.md

 - LocalStorage-based persistence (no account required).
 - Delete individual workouts as needed.

-## Contributions Are Welcome
+## Contributing

+Contributions are welcome!
+Please open an issue first to discuss what you'd like to change.

+1. Fork the repo
+2. Create a feature branch (`git checkout -b feature/your-feature`)
+3. Commit your changes (`git commit -m 'feat: describe change'`)
+4. Push and open a pull request

-For any bug reports or feature requests, please open them [here](https://github.com/davidcjw/ippt-calculator/issues).
-Otherwise, feel free to open pull requests.
+For bug reports or feature requests, please open them [here](https://github.com/davidcjw/ippt-calculator/issues).

+Please run `npm run lint` before submitting a PR.

+## Code of Conduct

+This project follows the [Contributor Covenant v2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+By participating you agree to uphold a welcoming, harassment-free environment.

+## License

+Distributed under the MIT License.
+See [LICENSE](LICENSE) for details.

+> **Note:** A `LICENSE` file has not yet been added to this repository.
+To complete the open-source setup, create one at the repo root (e.g. using the [MIT License text](https://opensource.org/licenses/MIT)).